paul-breen/cassava/README.md

                         row containing the header
   -i FIRST_DATA_ROW, --first-data-row FIRST_DATA_ROW
-                        first row containing data to plot -x XCOL, --x-column XCOL
+                        first row containing data to plot -C, --common-header-row
+                        shorthand for -H 0 -i 1, as this is such a commonplace configuration
+  -x XCOL, --x-column XCOL
                         column containing values for the x-axis -y YCOL, --y-column YCOL